ucdavis-bioinformatics-training/2018-August-Variant-Analysis-Workshop/tuesday/preproc_htstream.md

 *Anything else interesting?*

+*Spend some time playing with applications and arguments, change things up!*
 ---

 **6\.** We can now run the preprocessing routine across all samples on the real data using a SLURM script, [hts_preproc.slurm](./hts_preproc.slurm), that we should take a look at now.

-    cd variant_example  # We'll run this from the main directory cp /share/biocore/workshops/Variant-Analysis-Workshop/hts_preproc.slurm .
+    cd /share/workshop/$USER/variant_example  # We'll run this from the main directory cp /share/biocore/workshops/Variant-Analysis-Workshop/hts_preproc.slurm .
     cat hts_preproc.slurm
     mkdir slurmout